On the correlations of galaxy peculiar velocities and their covariance: Tests using simulations

 \subsection{Growth rate fits}

 We can use the analytical covariance matrices derived in Sec.\ref{sec:anacov} and the full mock covariance matrices described in Sec.\ref{sec:mocks}, all shown in Fig.\ref{fig:cov_norsd} and Fig.\ref{fig:cov_rsd}, to produce fits for the growth rate $f$ by means of a $\chi^2$ minimisation procedure.
-We reproduce the analyses of \cite{2021MNRAS.502.2087T} and \cite{2023MNRAS.518.2436T}, using the former for our 3D velocity ``simulation" case neglecting redshift-space distortions and using the latter for our line-of-sight velocity ``observation" case that includes the effects of redshift-space distortions.
+We reproduce the analyses of \cite{2021MNRAS.502.2087T} and \cite{2023MNRAS.518.2436T}, using the former for our 3D velocity ``simulation" case neglecting redshift-space distortions and using the latter for our line-of-sight velocity ``observation" case that includes the effects of redshift-space distortions, fitting to separations greater than $20 \, h^{-1}$ Mpc where our linear-theory models are applicable.